-This procedure takes place immediately following an extraction and includes the crown as well.
-So essentially, rather than wait almost a year to go back to normal; now you get sedated, tooth extracted, implant carefully inserted into the site and the new crown added all in the same visit!
+This procedure takes place immediately following the extraction and includes the crown as well.
+So essentially, rather than wait almost a year to go back to normal; now you get sedated, tooth extracted, implant carefully inserted into the site, and the new crown added.
+All of this occurs in the same visit!

 Is It Safe?